Gain Control Of Your Life By Changing Your Internal Dialogue

 So how do you change the record on this internal dialogue?
 There are ways to hit the pause button and change how we “think.”
 Let’s have a look at them.

 As toddlers, when we start learning to talk, we speak to ourselves out loud.

-We plan our actions, rationalise what we are doing and general chit-chatting.
-As we develop and grow older, this dialogue remains but becomes internalised.
+We plan our actions, rationalize what we are doing and general chit-chatting.
+As we develop and grow older, this dialogue remains but becomes internalized.

 Theories vary as to the nature of this inner dialogue, but basically, it is thought to be your ego having a conversation with itself.

 This inner chatter can be useful.
 It's how you apply logic and reasoning to the world around us.
 And not only is this dialogue a way to filter the world around you, it also filters the way you see the world.